The Accountability That Comes With Broad Power

 If the exercise of power concerning the estate is improper, the personal representative is liable to interested persons for damage or loss resulting from breach of his fiduciary duty to the same extent as a trustee of an express trust.

 A.R.S. § 14-3712The comparison to a trustee is significant.
-Trustees are held to one of the highest standards of care in the law.
-They cannot self-deal, cannot favor one beneficiary over another without justification, and cannot ignore the terms of the governing document.
-The same expectations apply to a personal representative managing an estate.
+Trustees face one of the highest standards of care in the law.
+They cannot self-deal or favor one beneficiary over another without reason.

 Protection for People Who Deal With the Estate

-This statute also addresses a practical concern: what happens to buyers, lenders, or other third parties who do business with a personal representative?
-Their rights are determined under A.R.S.
-14-3713 and 14-3714, which provide protections for people who deal with the estate in good faith.
+This statute also covers buyers, lenders, and other third parties.
+A.R.S.
+14-3713 and 14-3714 protect people who deal with the estate in good faith.